jessstapley/QTL-mapping-Z.-tritici/QTLmapping.md

 # QTL mapping

-QTL mapping was perfomred with the R package qtl2 v2_0.24.
-I followed the R/qtl2 User Guide (https://kbroman.org/qtl2/assets/vignettes/user_guide.html) and the recoomendations in the book "A guide to QTL mapping with R/qtl" (DOI 10.1007/978-0-387-92125-9)
+QTL mapping was perfomred with the R package'qtl2' v2_0.24.
+I followed the R/qtl2 User Guide (https://kbroman.org/qtl2/assets/vignettes/user_guide.html) and the recomendations in the book "A guide to QTL mapping with R/qtl" (DOI 10.1007/978-0-387-92125-9).

 # Data import
-First step was to import the data into R. I did this by creating a control file and then using ```read.cross2``` function to read the data into R.
+First step was to import the data into R. I did this by creating a control file and then using ```read.cross2``` function to read the data into R. I also read in map data as separate object and created a map object (pg.map) that has the maker name, chromosome, genetic position (cM) and physical position (bp).

 ```
 library(qtl2)